Chin Enlargement and Reduction

 The consultation is the chance for you and your surgeon to meet and get to know each other.
 This relationship is important for several reasons.
 You should feel comfortable with your surgeon to ensure that you are on the same page before surgery and that you will feel comfortable voicing any concerns or questions before and after the surgery.

 Dr. Ward will evaluate your chin and talk to you about your desired results.
 He will give you honest and realistic expectations and inform you of any potential risks involved.
-These risks can vary based on each individual person so it is important to be honest and up front during your consultation.
-Risks associated with facelift include bleeding, infection, swelling, scarring, nerve damage (loss of sensation or facial weakness), poor cosmetic result, bruising, amongst others.
-These risks are all uncommon, but are important for patients to know about prior to surgery.
-Our aim is to decrease the probability of each of these complications from happening and will do whatever we can to prevent them from happening.
+These risks can vary based on each individual person so it is important to be honest and upfront during your consultation.

 Follow up after the procedure is important and you will be seeing your surgeon frequently following the procedure.
 This is to help ensure that you are healing properly and that you are happy with your results.
 We are committed to making sure you heal properly and that you are happy with the result.
-If you are not happy, we WANT TO KNOW!
-It can take 18 months before you are fully healed and we will monitor you carefully during this period to ensure proper healing.
+If you are not happy, we want to know!

 Prior to the procedure, you will have a pre-operative history and physical exam performed to ensure that there are no health concerns prior to your procedure.
 You will be given instructions on what to do before, during, and after the day of surgery and you will be given prescriptions for medications that you will need to take after the procedure.